 According to the many myths and legends surrounding Rome, it was here that the city was founded in 753 BC.
 There are many excavation sights to be visited spread over a large area.

-Day 3: An easy day wandering around the neighbourhood
+Day 3: An easy day wandering around the neighborhood

 This is a magnificent square decorated by a massive fountain built by Benini.
-There are many restaurant and cafes on one side of this piazza and you can spend an easy hour taking in all the street artists and hawkers in this square.
+There are many restaurants and cafes on one side of this piazza and you can spend an easy hour taking in all the street artists and hawkers in this square.
+Kids love such piazzas which give them ample space to wander around and our daughter was no different!
+So, I would put this on a Rome itinerary for families.

 This is a well-photographed site of baroque style.
 It was in scaffolding when we visited, part of an expensive restoration by Fendi.
 The tradition is to toss a coin into the water, thus ensuring that you’ll return to Rome – on average about €3000 is thrown in every day.